Driving change: Drones for Surveying

 A juggling act

 Unlike repair and maintenance organisations which react to issues, infrastructure management agencies balance cost, risk and performance over the life cycle of a road network.

-Their main goals are to keep the network performing at its best while minimising the risks posed to safety and the environment.
+Their primary goals are to ensure the network performing at its best while minimising the risks posed to safety and the environment.